karayabin/universe-snapshot/universe/Ling/Light_Kit_Demo/README.md

 - then create the real website

-The prototype website is using only prototype widgets.
+The prototype website is using only [prototype widgets](https://github.com/lingtalfi/Kit_PrototypeWidget), whereas the real website use [picasso widgets](https://github.com/lingtalfi/Kit_PicassoWidget).

-A prototype widget is just a static html widget, it's not administrable with php, so you can't change its variables.
+The main difference is that a prototype widget is just a static html widget, it's not administrable with php, so you can't change its variables.

-The real website is the version with working widgets (php driven widgets).

-The benefit for me to create a prototype version, is that I can show you the demos right now, without you having to wait for me to create all php widgets (which might take quite some time).
+However, it's faster to use prototype widgets when you want a preview of the website.

+For all demos, I used prototype widgets only, but the picasso widgets give the same visual results.

+Below, I will write a couple of notes about making a website using the prototype technique, and creating a website using the picasso widgets.